-3.1 Small Lot Setbacks
+3.1 Small Lot Setback

-Small Lots are lots with an area less than 300m.
+Small Lots are lots with an area less than 300m2.

 Unless otherwise approved by the BBDAC, front loaded dwellings must be setback from the front property boundary by a minimum of 3.0m and a maximum of 5.0m.
-Please refer to the Building Envelope plans for all mandatory setbacks.
+Please refer to the Building Envelope plans for all designed setbacks.